-All travelers will need to bring EITHER proof of a yellow fever vaccination OR an official vaccination waiver in order to meet Tanzania's entry requirements.
+All travelers on the optional Uganda pre-trip extension will need to bring EITHER proof of a yellow fever vaccination OR an official vaccination waiver.

 While the CDC offers a wide range of vaccination and medication suggestions, there is one in particular that we'd like to draw your attention to-the yellow fever vaccine.
 For some countries, the yellow fever vaccination is a legal entry requirement, like a passport.
 For other countries, it is a health recommendation to protect you from getting sick.
-On this adventure, this vaccination is a legal entry requirement for Tanzania (as well as Uganda on the post-trip extension)-but fortunately, authorities will accept a doctor's waiver in place of getting the actual shot.
+On this adventure, this vaccination is a legal entry requirement for Rwanda (and Tanzania if you are joining the optional extension) and if traveling to Uganda-but fortunately, authorities will accept a doctor's waiver in place of getting the actual shot.

-The requirement applies to us because we'll be entering Tanzania from Kenya, which is considered an endemic country.
-This means you might be asked for documentation on the vaccine when you cross the border from Kenya to Tanzania.
-Therefore EITHER proof of a yellow fever vaccination OR an official vaccination waiver is a requirement for this trip.
+The requirement applies to us because we'll be entering Rwanda from Uganda, which is considered an endemic country.
+This means you might be asked for documentation on the vaccine when you cross the border from Uganda to Rwanda.
+Therefore EITHER proof of a yellow fever vaccination OR an official vaccination waiver is a requirement for this trip (as well as for the optional Tanzania extension).